shakib77/shakib77/README.md

 ## I'm a 😍😍 JavaScript Lover 😍😍!

 - 🔭 I’m currently working on ...
 Self learning
 - 🌱 I’m currently learning ...
-(MERN Stack) MogoDb, Express Js, React Js,
+VueJs
 - 👯 I’m looking to collaborate on ...
-MERN STACK DEV
+VUE DEV
 - 🤔 I’m looking for help with ...
 Expert Programmer
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Social Media